 – Title Deeds – these documents prove your ownership of the property.

 With us, you will have a qualified and dedicated conveyancer who will work with you throughout your property sale.
 You will have their telephone number and email right from the beginning should you wish to contact them.
 Our support staff will also be able to assist you and will make sure things keep moving in the right direction.

 We are a member of the Law Society’s Quality Conveyancing Scheme which is a recognised quality standard for residential conveyancing practices.
 By being a member of the scheme shows that we: have the expertise to deliver quality residential conveyancing advice.

 As far as costs are concerned, our legal fees will be a fixed sum so you won’t have any unexpected bills at the end of the sale.
 There will be third party costs during the conveyancing process but these we incur on your behalf and include things like Indemnity Insurance policies that we may have to obtain on your behalf and if a policy is required we will advise you during the course of the transaction..
 All costs will be explained in full at the beginning of the process.

-For more information on what is involved in selling a property, read our seller’s guide to conveyancing.
+For more information on what is involved in buying a property, read our buyer’s guide to conveyancing.